Amdreaith/Amdreaith/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=droid-dreaith)

 ## About Me 🌟
 Hello World !
-I am an IT studentjust starting out on this tech journey.
+I am an curious IT studentjust starting out on this tech journey.
 I'm  here to learn .

 ### 🌱 Learning
 -